OndrejNepozitek/Edgar-DotNet/README.md

 ### Graph-based approach

-You decide exactly how many rooms you want in a level and how they should be connected, and the generator produces levels that follow exactly that structure.
+You decide exactly how many rooms you want in a level and how they should be connected, and the generator produces layouts that follow exactly that structure.
 Do you want a boss room at the end of each level?
 Or a shop room halfway through the level?
 Everything is possible with a graph-based approach.

 ### Handmade room templates

 The appearance of individual rooms is controlled with so-called room templates.
-These are pre-authored building blocks from which the algorithm chooses when generating a level.
+These are pre-authored building blocks from which the algorithm chooses when generating a layout.
 They are created with Unity tilemaps, but they can also contain additional game objects such as lights, enemies or chests with loot.
 You can also assign different room templates to different types of rooms.
 For example, a spawn room should probably look different than a boss room.

 ## Key features